rapid131/Go-Simple-File-System/README.md

 	Inodenumber  int
 }
 ```
 The inodes are numbered from 0-119, the first inode is the null inode, the root directory is located at inode number 1 which is the second inode.
-Datablocks are 3 direct blocks and 1 indirect block
+Datablocks are 3 direct blocks and 1 indirect block.
+The blocks point directly to the real block number the data is located in, meaning the datablocks in the inode already have the datablockoffset added to them.
 ## Allocation Bitmap
 The block bitmap is located at VirtualDisk[2][:] and the Inode bitmap is located at VirtualDisk[1][:]
 ## Root Directory and Directory Structure